DanyalSultan/visuo-tactile-world-models/README.md

 └── outputs/               # ignored, generated locally
 ```

+## Project Background

+This repository accompanies my BEng General Engineering (Software) dissertation at the University of Sheffield:

+**Visuo-Tactile World Models: Multimodal Tokenisation and Predictive Representation for Robotic Manipulation**

+The project was supervised by **Dr Amir Ghalamzan** and investigates multimodal predictive representation learning for robotic manipulation using visual, tactile, proprioceptive and action-command data.

 ## Acknowledgements

+I would like to thank **Dr Amir Ghalamzan** for his guidance and supervision throughout this project.
+I also acknowledge the support of the **Intelligent Manipulation Laboratory (IML)** and thank **Emma Harrison** for her insights into world models, which helped shape the direction of this research.

-This project uses and adapts support code from the Sparsh/Sparsh-X tactile representation learning codebase for tactile encoder experimentation.
+This project uses and adapts support code from the **Sparsh/Sparsh-X tactile representation learning codebase** for tactile encoder experimentation.
 The main project contribution is the RH20T-based visuo-tactile world model pipeline implemented through:

 ```text
 RH20main.py